Harika-SVL/Shell-Scripting/notes.md

 * Let's understand the terminology of parameter & arguments.
 They are slightly different
 * Argument is something which you pass to a script.
 * What you define in a script to hold argument value is parameter
-* Lets write a simple script to demonstrate the difference
+* Let's write a simple script to demonstrate the difference
 ```
 #!/bin/bash

 #####################################################################
-# Author: Shaik Khaja Ibrahim
+# Author: Harika
 # Version: v1.0.0
-# Date: 25-Aug-2020
+# Date: Present
-# Description: This is shell script demonstrating parameters and arguments
+# Description: Shell script demonstrating parameters and arguments
 # Usage: ./argumentparameter.sh <arg-1> <arg-2>
 #####################################################################

-# parameter is used to define argument value
+# Parameter is used to define argument value
 parameter_1=$1

 parameter_2=$2